autodelete/elevatron/README.md

 The controller which is included into a package - randomly blinks lights, opens and closes shaft doors and causes humans to fall into the elevator shaft :(

-TODO: Add animated gid screenshots

 Your goal is to implement such a controller, save human lives and last, but not least, learn how to program state machines in Java!

+TODO: Add animated gif screenshots

 The program is created for educational purposes to encourage everyone who learns software engineers to practice with building state machines.